Sable (wrestler): Professional wrestling career

-World Wrestling Federation
+World Wrestling Federation (1996–1999)

 Debut and feud with Marc Mero (1996–1998)

 She made her World Wrestling Federation debut as Sable at WrestleMania XII in March 1996, escorting Hunter Hearst Helmsley to the ring as he took on the returning Ultimate Warrior.
 Sable's first major angle involved her then real-life husband, who debuted at WrestleMania XII as "Wildman" Marc Mero.
-The storyline started when Marc Mero witnessed Sable being mistreated by Helmsley backstage, so Mero attacked Helmsley and took Sable as his manager, and taking on an appearance of a typical cocky biker thug.
-She remained Mero's manager until his injury in 1997.
-Between 1997 and the time he returned from his injury in 1998, Sable became popular on her own.
-In her next storyline, a returning Marc Mero (now known as "Marvelous" Marc Mero) became jealous, refused to let Sable get any of the spotlight, and mistreated her.
+The storyline started when Marc Mero witnessed Sable being mistreated by Helmsley backstage, so Mero attacked Helmsley and took Sable as his manager.
+She remained Mero's manager until his injury in February 1997, with Sable becoming wildly popular on her own whilst Mero was off TV.
+When Marc Mero returned in October 1997, his gimmick transitioned.
+Dubbing himself "Marvelous" Marc Mero, a jealous Mero refused to let Sable get any of the spotlight, and mistreated her.
 The duo entered into a feud with Luna Vachon and The Artist Formerly Known as Goldust, which climaxed in a match at WrestleMania XIV in March 1998.
 Sable delivered a superkick to Goldust and executed a "Sable Bomb", a release powerbomb, on Luna.
 She also delivered a TKO and pinned Luna to finish the match, with the crowd chanting Sable's name in the background.
 At the following pay-per-view event, Unforgiven in April 1998, Sable lost to Luna in an Evening Gown match after being distracted by Marc Mero.

 After Marc's interference at Unforgiven, Sable came to the ring and challenged Marc to a match.
 Sable then kicked him in the groin and delivered a Sable Bomb to get revenge.
 Sable eventually broke away from "Marvelous" Marc Mero, who debuted Jacqueline as his new manager, resulting in a storyline feud between the two women.
 The two met in a bikini contest in July 1998 at Fully Loaded.
 Sable, only wearing impressions of hands painted on her exposed breasts, won the contest after receiving the most cheers from the audience.
 The next night on Raw however, Vince McMahon disqualified Sable from the previous night's contest since she did not actually wear a bikini, and the trophy was then awarded to Jacqueline.
 In response, Sable gave McMahon the double finger.
 At SummerSlam, Sable and her mystery partner, federation newcomer Edge, defeated Marc Mero and Jacqueline in a mixed tag team match.